josbeir/cakephp-filesystem/README.md

 ## Methods

-The Filesystem class itself implements a few convenience methods around the Flysystem Fs.
+The Filesystem class itself implements a few convenience methods around the Flysystem filesystem class.

-Other methods are proxied to the Flysystem filesystem.
-If you wish to use th Flysystem FS directly then please use getDisk() wich returns the Filesystm instance.
+Other methods are proxied over.
+If you wish to use the Flysystem instance directly then please use getDisk().

 ```php
 // Upload a file